8 reasons to book a flight to Amsterdam

 Amsterdam is one of the few cities in which you’re not confined to sleeping on land.
 You can rent a room in either a houseboat or a hotel boat – it’s definitely a unique experience to step out of your bed-on-a-boat and into one of Europe’s busiest city centres!

-2) Go to a cheese auction
+2) Go on a romantic walk

 3) Dine in the dark

 Use all your senses but sight with a dining experience at Ctaste.
 You’ll be served your meal in complete darkness, when you have to work out what exactly it is you’re eating.
 Probably best to stick to one glass of wine – you can only imagine the carnage of blinded diners tripping over each other in the pitch black!

 Not one for the faint-hearted, this museum describes itself as “a medical collection of pathological specimens, anomalous embryos, odd skulls and bones”.
 It is thought to house the world’s largest collection of human mutants and is a fascinating, if squeamish, visit.
 Not suitable for children, but free entry is offered for adults.
 Sounds both weird and fun, same as the smoking alien statue I saw in Amsterdam a few years ago.